 Reducing the risk of bladder cancer coming back

-People who have had one bladder cancer that has been treated are at risk for having a new cancer in the urinary tract (the bladder, lining of the kidneys, ureters, and urethra).
-Studies are being done to see if certain foods, vitamins, minerals, supplements, or drugs could reduce the risk of a second cancer.
-Researchers are also looking for a vaccine to help lower the risk of a second cancer.
+People who have had one bladder cancer are at risk for having a new cancer in the urinary tract (the bladder, lining of the kidneys, ureters, and urethra).
+Studies are being done to see if certain foods, vitamins (such as vitamin E), minerals (such as selenium), supplements (such as green tea extract and broccoli sprout extract), or drugs could reduce the risk of cancer coming back or getting a second cancer.
+Researchers are also looking for newer types of vaccines to help lower the risk of a second cancer.